eparkinson/ai-soccer/README.md

 AttackersAndDefenders (Blue): Employs a more complicated strategy with defenders hanging back waiting for the ball and more aggressive attackers attacking the ball.

+## Roadmap
+- Current status: Prototype

+Next milestone: Alpha release
+- Unit tests (I know!)
+- At least one Reinforcement learning agent
+- Improved grpahics for game.
+At the very least the score needs to be displayed
+- (possibly) Improved physics engine - although a few glitches to exploit might be more interesting
+- (possibly) Improved physics engine performance.
+Important for faster training times.

 ## Contributing

 See https://github.com/eparkinson/ai-soccer/blob/main/CONTRIBUTING.md